 Reporting Bullying - Students who experience or observe bullying behavior must immediately report what happened to a teacher or administrator.
-Students can use the district's anonymous platform found under the "quick links" section of the district website.
+Students can use the district's anonymous platform Safe2HelpNE.
 Students may always confer with their parents or guardians about bullying they experience or witness, but the students must also ultimately report the situation to a teacher or administrator.
 Bullying Investigations - School district staff will investigate allegations of bullying using the same practices and procedures that the district observes for student disciplinary matters.
 In no circumstance will school district staff be deliberately indifferent to allegations of bullying.